sevilturner/Coding-Standards/README.md

 ```
 5. Omit extra blank lines in a method.

-6. When using LINQ, seprate lines by LINQ function for easy readibility.
+6. When using LINQ, separate lines by LINQ function for easy readibility.

 Instead of this:
 ```cs